Substance Use Services

 Orchard Place Substance Use Services is an outpatient drug treatment program that serves Iowa children and teens under the age of 18 who are experiencing problems at school, in the community or in their daily lives due to alcohol and/or drug use.
 These children and teens may also be struggling in family, peer, or school environments.
 Our substance use treatment approach uses motivational interviewing and a co-occurring mental health perspective in group, individual, and family sessions.

 - Extended outpatient, Intensive outpatient, and Continuing Care

 Substance use assessments are also available for adults who are referred by the Department of Human Services or the Iowa Department of Transportation (DOT).

-Referrals can be received by Juvenile Court, DHS, Polk County Judges, and the community.
+Referrals can be received from the youth themselves, their parent/guardian, Juvenile Court, DHS, Polk County Judges, and the community.
 Services are funded through Title XIX or private insurance.
 Your children are not required to have system involvement to receive services.
-Substance Use Education classes are held monthly and are available to the public for a $50.00 - $100.00 fee.
+Substance Use Education classes are held quarterly and are available to the public for a $50.00 - $100.00 fee.